InsightIDR Advanced | Quick Start Guide

 - Built-In Alerts: InsightIDR has over 60 built-in alerts that are generated by UBA detection rules.

-- Custom Alerts: For detailed information on InsightIDR’s custom alert capabilities, check out the configuration sections for Inactivity Detection Alerts, Pattern Detection Alerts, and Change Detection Alerts.
+- Basic detection rules: For detailed information on InsightIDR’s basic detection rule capabilities, check out the configuration sections for Log Inactivity Detection Rules, Log Pattern Detection Rules, and Log Change Detection Rules.

 Let's review the Investigations home screen:

 - Investigations are listed in order of priority -- low, medium, high, and critical.
 You can also sort them by date created and by most recent detection.